 If Your Hair Extensions Are Itchy Don’t Panic

 Sensitivity and itchiness is a very, very common side effect of your freshly fitted hair extensions, and should be something your fitter makes you aware of beforehand.
-9/10 times any itchiness or sensitivity will pass within the first few days, and is fixable through adjustments to your daily routine such as insuring you are using all of the correct products and following the best advice.
+9/10 times any itchiness or sensitivity will pass within the first few days, and is fixable through adjustments to your daily routine such as ensuring you are using all of the correct products and following the best advice.
 If you are however concerned, the best advice would be to contact your fitter for a full in-depth discussion, so that you can be booked in should any changes be required.

 Are Your Hair Extension More Than Just Mildly Uncomfortable?